Flodesk Analytics Explained: Metrics You Should Track

 Pro tip: The best analytics habit?
 A quick 10-minute check-in each week.
 No spreadsheets, no stress — just awareness.

-I use Flodesk for everything: sending emails, automating workflows, and selling digital products.
-One platform, one price, no subscriber limits.
+I love pairing my Squarespace website with Flodesk for sending emails, automating workflows, and selling digital products.

 Previous